isomerpages/pmo-nptd/_our-population/1-population-trends/1a-marriage-&-parenthood.md

 ![Citizens' Panel infographic](/images/CP-2019-infographic.jpg)

-The _Made For Families initiative_ was launched in June 2020 to further assure families of support from the Government and the broader society, and to encourage more businesses and community groups to play a part in fostering a family-friendly ecosystem.
+The _Made For Families initiative_ was launched in June 2020 to further assure families of support from the Government and the broader society, and to encourage more businesses and community groups to play a part in building a family-friendly ecosystem.
 Organisations can submit their request to adopt the _[Made for Families](https://www.go.gov.sg/madeforfamilies)_ brand mark [here](https://www.madeforfamilies.gov.sg/MadeForFamilies), to identify themselves as entities promoting the value of family in our society.

 Getting married and having children are milestones in life that need to be supported and encouraged as a society.
 As a national priority, Government  will continue to work with fellow Singaporeans, employers, businesses and the community, to nurture a _Made For Families_ Singapore.